alekho77/7d2d-servers/mods/PickupStorageContainers/README.md

 ## How to Use

-1. **Place storage containers on your base** within your Land Claim Block area
-2. **Hold 'E' key** while looking at any supported storage container
-3. **Select "Pickup"** from the interaction menu
-4. The container will be returned to your inventory with all contents preserved
+1. **Empty the container completely** - remove all items from the storage container
+2. **Use disassemble tools** - use a wrench, nail gun, or impact driver
+3. **Right-click to disassemble** the empty container
+4. **Collect the container item** - you'll get the container back instead of raw materials

 ## Requirements

-- **Land Claim Block ownership**: You must own the LCB in the area
-- **Area coverage**: Storage containers must be within your LCB protected area
+- **Empty containers only**: Containers must be completely empty before disassembly
-- **Container access**: You must have access to the container (not locked by another player)
+- **Proper tools**: You need disassemble tools (wrench, nail gun, impact driver)
+- **No special area requirements**: Works anywhere, no Land Claim Block required

+## Technical Details

+The mod adds `drop event="Harvest"` with `tool_category="Disassemble"` to each supported container, which makes them return themselves when disassembled with the proper tools instead of dropping raw materials.

 ## Gameplay Benefits

-- **Easy base reorganization**: Move storage containers without losing contents
+- **Easy base reorganization**: Move storage containers without losing them
 - **Flexible base building**: Redesign your storage layout anytime
-- **Protection**: Only you can pickup containers in your LCB area
+- **Resource efficiency**: Get your containers back instead of losing them to disassembly
-- **Convenience**: No need to empty containers before moving them
+- **No content loss**: Just empty containers before moving them

 ## Installation